b3-exmo/b3-exmo.github.io/docs/Culture/Too Sacred to Share.md

 comments: true
 ---
 # 😔 Too Sacred to Share
-This link isn't clearly marked in the notes below, so here's a link to a list of times LDS church leadership has rationalized that something is [[Too Sacred]] to share.
+This isn't clearly marked in the notes below, but I have a collection of quotes from LDS church leadership,rationalizing that something is [[Too Sacred]] to share.

 ---